isomerpages/pmo-stratgroup/media-centre/speeches/_posts/2009-04-05-speech-by-dpm-wong-kan-seng-at-the-singapore-day-2009-dinner.md

 permalink: "/media-centre/speeches/speech-by-dpm-wong-kan-seng-at-the-singapore-day-2009-dinner"
 ---

-<p>Distinguished Guests,
+Distinguished Guests,
 Fellow Singaporeans,

-A very good evening to all of you.</p>
+A very good evening to all of you.

 #### **INTRODUCTION**